Starlink for Digital Nomads 2026: Setup & Cost Guide

 What happens if my Starlink dish breaks while traveling?

 SpaceX ships replacement hardware, but delivery can take weeks in some countries.
-We recommend purchasing Starlink’s extended warranty (available at checkout) and carrying travel insurance that covers electronics.
+I recommend purchasing Starlink’s extended warranty (available at checkout) and carrying travel insurance that covers electronics.
 Having an eSIM backup ensures you stay online while waiting for a replacement.

 Is Starlink income tax deductible for nomads?